 4.3.2 Mean heat wave duration

-Figure 5 displays the E-OBS pattern of the mean heat wave durations for the time period 1980 - 2009 and the grid cell based differences with the RCMs.
+Figure 5 displays the E-OBS pattern of the mean heat wave durations for the time period 1980-2009 and the grid-cell-based differences between it and the RCMs.
 The associated scores are shown in Table 4.